 This type of online clothing store business model is for those of you who want to build your own clothing line from scratch.
 Meaning, you do everything from designing your clothing to manufacturing and fulfillment – yourself.

-The biggest advantage here is that you are selling something very unique and you can customize as you see fit.
-However, custom cut-and-sew businesses come with a lot of management as you will be responsible for finding and coordinating your own pattern-makers and manufacturers and sourcing your own fabric, etc. This means a lot of upfront budget and time needed to launch your first line.
+The biggest advantage here is that you are selling something very unique and can customize as you see fit.
+However, custom cut-and-sew businesses come with a lot of management, as you will be responsible for finding and coordinating your own pattern-makers and manufacturers, sourcing your own fabric, etc. This means a lot of upfront budget and time needed to launch your first line.

-Looking for pattern-makers?
-Here are three vetted suppliers to get you started.
+Pro Tip: Looking for pattern-makers?
+Here are three vetted suppliers to get you started:

-However it can be pretty easy to sent up.
+However, it can be pretty easy to set up.
 With apps such as Orbelo, you can find and coordinate a lot of suppliers and integrate them into your online store.

 Step 4: Outline Your Online Clothing Store Business Plan

-- Outline your market by drilling down your potential shoppers into segmented markets
+- Market (drilling down your potential shoppers into segmented markets)

-- Outline your brand/company description: how you want your target market to view your brand
+- Brand/company description (how you want your target market to view your brand)

-When it comes to eCommerce strategy you want to make sure you’re answering questions such as where your traffic (potential shoppers) will be coming from and what will make your products appeal to that traffic.
+When it comes to eCommerce strategy, you want to make sure you’re answering questions such as where your traffic (potential shoppers) will be coming from and what will make your products appealing to that traffic.

-- Cost of production per product, including that of samples
+- Production cost per product, including that of samples

 Step 5: Creating Your Online Clothing Store